 Assault and battery claims are not always worth pursuing.
 Assault and battery claims in which only minor injuries were sustained – or no injuries at all (as in cases involving “offensive” touching or threat of harm) – are likely to result in insignificant damage awards.
 If you have sustained serious injuries, then you should consult with a personal injury attorney who can work with you to assess the potential of your claims.

-If you or someone you love has been injured as the result of someone else’s wrongful acts or omissions, seek legal guidance from a skilled South Florida personal injury lawyer at the Law Offices of David I. Fuchs.
+If you or someone you love has been injured as the result of someone else’s wrongful acts or omissions, seek legal guidance from a skilled South Florida personal injury lawyer at David I. Fuchs, Injury & Accident Lawyer, P.A.
+Contact us today.